 If you’ve made it this far you’re ready to submit your app!
 The review process typically takes about two weeks, and you will receive feedback from Shopify's review team via email if any changes are required, or if there are updates to the status of your app.
 And if you generated performance scores during the testing, this is where you should provide information about the score before and after your app was installed on a test store.

 If you've followed the steps outlined in this blog post, you should have a good chance of getting your app approved on the first attempt.
 However, don’t worry if your app is rejected; it’s quite common.
-Shopify will provide you with clear instructions on what part of your app or the listing failed, and what you need to do to fix it.
+Shopify will provide you with feedback on what part of your app or listing failed, and what you need to do to fix it.

 It's important to make sure that you address these issues, and that you resubmit your app only after they’ve been fixed.
 Attempting to resubmit an app without addressing the issues can result in a temporary ban from the app submission process, not a great place to be.
 Take the time to make the necessary changes and resubmit your app only when it is ready.